open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/localfile.md

 :::note
-The **key** below `data` in the configuration (`localfile.users` in the example) can be anything you want, and determines where the retrieved document will be found in Enterprise OPA's `data` hierarchy.
+The **key** below `data` in the configuration (`localfile.users` in the example) can be anything you want, and determines where the retrieved document will be found in EOPA's `data` hierarchy.
 :::

 ## Data Transformations

-The `rego_transform` attribute specifies the path to a rule used to transform data pulled from the local file into a different format for storage in Enterprise OPA.
+The `rego_transform` attribute specifies the path to a rule used to transform data pulled from the local file into a different format for storage in EOPA.

 `rego_transform` policies take incoming messages as JSON via `input.incoming` and returns the transformed JSON.